mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 97 - Error Messages Without Empathy/readme.md

 alert("Cancel the appointment?", "Yes", "No");

 // No consequences
-// The options not clear
+// The options are not clear
 ```

 ## Right